 The Space Science Department at RAL supports a Product Assurance Group staffed by qualified and experienced engineers and scientists.
-A PA Manager will be appointed from the group and will be responsible in collaboration with all participating groups in the HERSCHEL SPIRE project, for developing and executing product assurance plans appropriate to the needs of the project.
+A PA Manager will be appointed from the group and will be responsible in collaboration with all participating groups in the FIRST project, for developing and executing product assurance plans appropriate to the needs of the project, and the interface with MSG (see Table 2 for list of interface areas).